juicyj201/StockProgramProject21/readme.txt

  Stock Inventory Control Software
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This is a program created for workers in an Non-profit Organisation, who deal with inventory and inventory control on a (mostly) daily basis.
+This is a program created for workers in an Non-profit Organisation, namely the 'Help your neighber' NGO, who deal with inventory and inventory control on a (mostly) daily basis.
 This software is intended to relieve the burden of broad and general database software, and provide specialised tools that will help to increase productivity.

 Normally, people who make use of database software such as Microsoft Access or Oracle Database, tend to get their work done at a regular pace.